 Diet and appropriate exercises combined with the prescribed medication can greatly help to strengthen your bones.
 Since it is a disease don’t just rely on diet and exercise, always follow the medication.

 To maintain your bones strong and healthy you need to ensure you’re getting enough nutrients from your food.
-The essential ones are Calcium and Vitamin D. Human body needs calcium to maintain strong bones and need Vitamin D to absorb that Calcium.
+The main protein that contribute to joint health is Collagen .Other essential ones are Calcium and Vitamin D. Human body needs calcium to maintain strong bones and need Vitamin D to absorb that Calcium.

 Dietary sources include: